codecov/codecov-action/README.md

 `v4` of the Codecov GitHub Action will use the [Codecov CLI](https://github.com/codecov/codecov-cli) to upload coverage reports to Codecov.

 ### Breaking Changes
 - Tokenless uploading is unsupported.
-However, PRs made from forks to the upstream public repos will support tokenless (e.g. contributors to OS projects do not need the upstream repo's Codecov token).
+However, PRs made from forks to the upstream public repos will support tokenless (e.g. contributors to OSS projects do not need the upstream repo's Codecov token).
 For details, [see our docs](https://docs.codecov.com/docs/codecov-uploader#supporting-token-less-uploads-for-forks-of-open-source-repos-using-codecov)
 - Various arguments to the Action have been removed

 ### Dependabot